Alumni & Friends

 Georgia Institute of Technology, Master of Science in Analytics

 After his service in the U.S. Marine Corps ended in 2014, Joseph transferred to Kennesaw State to pursue a degree in Psychology.
-During his time as a student in the Department of Psychology, Joseph helped to restart the Undergraduate Research Club where he served as the Vice President through the spring of 2015.
+During his time as a student in the Department of Psychological Science, Joseph helped to restart the Undergraduate Research Club where he served as the Vice President through the spring of 2015.
 Joseph was also a member of the Collegiate Recovery Community through which he was invited to participate in the Alcohol and Other Drugs Peer Education program that is sponsored by Kennesaw State’s Center for Young Adult Addiction and Recovery.
 In addition to his involvement with these extracurricular organizations, he served as a teaching assistant for Dr. Alamilla’s Research Methods and Statistics course as well as Dr. Williamson’s Experimental Design and Analysis course.

 "I had my first ‘aha’ moment during one of Dr. Alamilla’s lectures.
 He was explaining the distribution of sample means.
 In the lecture, something Dr. Alamilla said made it click.
 I suddenly got it and in getting it was able to comprehend how statistical inferences are made and how incredible the abilities of this process are.
 I have had many ‘aha’ moments at KSU since, but that first one put me on my path to Georgia Tech." – Joseph PhillipsTwo courses set the tone for Joseph’s experiences at Kennesaw State: Careers in Psychology with Dr. Helms and Research Methods with Dr. Alamilla.
 In Careers in Psychology, Dr. Helms taught Joseph the importance of setting goals for his career and then working backwards to develop a plan of action for the present.
 Research Methods was the course where he got his first experience applying statistics to the study of psychology.
 The importance of statistics within psychology led Joseph to enroll in the Applied Statistics and Data Analysis minor which was the foundation for his interest in Georgia Tech.
 While at Georgia Tech, Joseph plans to earn a Master of Science in Analytics.
-He acknowledged that the heavy emphasis the Department of Psychology at Kennesaw State places on the scientific method and statistics as well as writing and presentation skills were all influential in shaping his choice to study at Georgia Tech.
+He acknowledged that the heavy emphasis the Department of Psychological Science at Kennesaw State places on the scientific method and statistics as well as writing and presentation skills were all influential in shaping his choice to study at Georgia Tech.

 Joseph believes his success at Kennesaw State came from his attitude toward scholarship.
 He made an effort to go beyond studying the materials presented in his courses to focus on applying what he was learning.
-He credits professors he met along his journey at KSU as guiding influences on this approach: Dr. Alamilla and Dr. Williamson in the Department of Psychology; Dr. Ni in the Department of Statistics and Analytical Sciences; Dr. McKelvey in the Department of Political Science and International Affairs; and Professor Nagai in the Department of Foreign Languages.
+He credits professors he met along his journey at KSU as guiding influences on this approach: Dr. Alamilla and Dr. Williamson in the Department of Psychological Science; Dr. Ni in the Department of Statistics and Analytical Sciences; Dr. McKelvey in the Department of Political Science and International Affairs; and Professor Nagai in the Department of Foreign Languages.
 He encourages other students to seek advice from their professors, because he received many valuable suggestions and insights from these educators at KSU.

 Jona Mays, Class of 2016